funcwj/aps/doc/code.md

 Supported data loader in aps.
 For acoustic model training, we have

-* `am_wav`: Raw waveform data loader which do not need us to prepare features (recommended).
+* `am_wav`: Raw waveform data loader which do not need us to prepare acoustic features beforehead (recommended).
-* `am_kaldi`: Data loader that supports feature format in Kaldi
+* `am_kaldi`: Data loader that supports feature format in Kaldi toolkit.

 For enhancement/separation model, we have

-* `ss_chunk`: Raw waveform data loader and also no need to prepare features
+* `ss_chunk`: Raw waveform data loader and also no need to prepare features.
-* `ss_online`: Online data loader which generate training audio (noisy, single/multi-speaker, close-talk/far-field) on-the-fly
+* `ss_online`: Online data loader which generate training audio (noisy, single/multi-speaker, close-talk/far-field) on-the-fly.

 ## `aps.distributed`